japer-technology/github-minimum-intelligence/README.md

 Powered by [pi-mono](https://github.com/badlogic/pi-mono), conversation history is committed to git, giving your agent long-term memory across sessions.
 It can search prior context, edit or summarize past conversations, and all changes are versioned.

-Drop a single `.github-minimum-intelligence` folder into any repo and you have a fully functional AI agent.
-Every GitHub issue becomes a conversation thread.
-The agent reads your message, thinks, responds, and commits its work - all inside your repository.

 ---

 ## Your Data, Your Environment

-With a typical LLM, every question you ask and every answer you receive lives on _someone else's_ platform.
-You copy code out of a chat window, paste it into your editor, and hope you grabbed the right version.
-The knowledge you build up is trapped in a third-party service - scattered across browser tabs and chat logs you'll never find again.
+With a typical LLM, a developer constantly moves between their repository and someone else’s interface.
+They ask the model to explain code, trace bugs, suggest refactors, write tests, draft documentation, or plan changes, but each prompt and response lives outside the repo itself.
+Code is copied out of chat windows and pasted back into editors, while the reasoning, decisions, and project-specific knowledge built along the way end up scattered across browser tabs, chat histories, and third-party platforms instead of being preserved with the code.

 **Minimum Intelligence flips that model.** Every prompt you write and every response the agent produces is committed directly to your repository as part of its normal workflow.
 There is nothing to copy, nothing to paste, and nothing stored outside your control.